How automation increases productivity

 - Adopt paperless systems – many SMEs are moving away from old-fashioned ways of working.
 Paperless systems can be more accurate and reliable because information can be located more quickly and have less chance of getting lost or destroyed.
 Another benefit is that employees can quickly become demotivated working with out-dated systems; a modern working environment is also more likely to help staff recruitment and retention.

 - Move to cloud computing – businesses who’ve already embraced IT but using local systems could consider moving to the cloud.
 Cloud computing means your data is accessible 24/7 and enables remote workers to access your systems on their own devices.
 The adoption of cloud services in the UK initially lagged behind the US, but now an estimated 69% of UK businesses use cloud-based applications, and more than half (53%) say that they are vital to effective remote working (British Chambers of Commerce).

 - Explore Software as a Service (SaaS) – businesses now use computers rather than manual processes for many of the tasks which they need to undertake – such as accounting, payroll and keeping track of staff.
 However, purchasing, installing and maintaining locally-held software which might require IT support and regular updates can be costly and time-consuming.

 SaaS providers host their software in the cloud which can perform these and many other functions; most are subscription based, SMEs simply set up a monthly subscription to benefit from the software, the SaaS provider stores the data and takes care of upgrades and support.

-An automated time and attendance system such as uAttend offers businesses a simple and cost-effective way of managing their workforce.
+Automated time and attendance software such as uAttend offers businesses a simple and cost-effective way of managing their workforce.